Want 5 quick ways to improve as a podcast host or guest?

 They are passionate about their message, but they are not so good at presenting their information in a way that compels listeners to take action.

 This is one of the main reasons why many give up on being a podcast guest altogether.
-If you are investing your time and energy but not seeing much of an ROI, it can be very discouraging.
+If you are investing your time and energy but not seeing much of an ROI as a podcast guest, it can be very discouraging.

 In fact, you’ll probably wonder if it’s even worth your time.